-- Climate: In the past week there was heavy rainfall in coastal NSW.
-There was moderate to heavy rainfall in central and northwestern NSW.
-There was low to moderate rainfall in southwestern NSW.
-Rainfall is expected to be usual across most of NSW in April.
-Temperatures are likely to be in the usual range across NSW in April, with less variation than usual. - Tides: High tides over 1.8 metres are predicted to occur 2 April and between 26 April 1 May, which could trigger hatching of Aedes vigilax.
+- Climate: In the past week, there was no or little rainfall across most of NSW.
+Isolated areas in coastal and southern NSW received moderate rainfall.
+Rainfall is expected to be lower than usual across most of NSW in April and May.
+Temperatures are likely to be higher than usual across NSW in April and May. - Tides: High tides over 1.8 metres are predicted to occur between 26 April 1 May and between 24-30 May, which could trigger hatching of Aedes vigilax.